nwthomas/programming-resources/tips/technology-resources.md

 #### Assorted

 - [freebiesbug.com](https://freebiesbug.com/) - A list of great, random free design resources
-- [humaaans](https://www.humaaans.com/) - A supurb mix-and-match library for illustrations fo people
+- [humaaans](https://www.humaaans.com/) - A supurb mix-and-match library for illustrations of people

 #### Colors

+- [0to255](http://www.0to255.com/facade) - Allows you to pick shades of colors based on the values you input
 - [Coolors.io](https://coolors.co/) - A great free website (with paid features) to both browse others' color palettes as well as create/save your own
-- [0to255](http://www.0to255.com/facade) - Allows you to pick shades of colors based on the values you input

 #### Fonts